V-NYI #12 coming this summer! June 24-July 10, 2026

 The NYI Global Institute of Cultural, Cognitive, and Linguistic Studies is an advanced LIVE study program focusing on underrepresnted and interdisciplinary fields of study, concerned with human language, culture, and society with seminars, lectures and workshops in critical cultural studies, theoretical linguistics and a range of other fields

-This will be the 25th consecutive session of NYI and the 9th Virtual LIVE session, available worldwide.
+This will be the 29th session of NYI and the 12th Virtual LIVE session, available worldwide.

 Participants create a program design unique to their own interests, choosing 3-4 seminars from among the following fields